 King Bali and Goddess Laxmi:

-According to legend the Demon King Bali was a great devotee of Lord Vishnu.
-Lord Vishnu had taken up the task to guard his kingdom leaving his own abode in Vaikunth.
-Goddess Lakshmi wished to be with her lord back in her abode.
-She went to Bali disguised as a Brahmin woman to seek refuge till her husband came back.
+According to legend, the Demon King Bali was a great devotee of Lord Vishnu.
+Lord Vishnu had taken up the task to guard his kingdom, leaving his abode in Vaikunth.
+Goddess Lakshmi wished to be with her Lord back in her home.
+She went to Bali disguised as a Brahmin woman to seek refuge until her husband came back.

 During the Shravan Purnima celebrations, Lakshmi tied the sacred thread to the King.
-Upon being asked she revealed who she was and why she was there.
-The king was touched by her goodwill for his family and her purpose and requested the Lord to accompany her.
+Upon being asked, she revealed who she was and why she was there.
+The King was touched by her goodwill for his family and her purpose and requested the Lord accompany her.
 He sacrificed all he had for the Lord and his devoted wife.

 Yama and the Yamuna:

-According to another legend, Raksha Bandhan was a ritual followed by Lord Yama (the Lord of Death) and his sister Yamuna.
-Yamuna tied Rakhi to Yama and bestowed immortality.
-Yama was so moved by the serenity of the occasion that he declared that whoever gets a Rakhi tied from his sister and promised her protection will become immortal.
+According to another legend, Raksha Bandhan was a ritual followed by Lord Yama (the Lord of Death) and his sister the Yamuna.
+The Yamuna tied Rakhi to Yama and bestowed immortality.
+Yama was so moved by the serenity of the occasion that he declared whoever gets a Rakhi tied from his sister and promised her protection would become immortal.

 Rani Karnawati and Emperor Humayun :

 During the medieval era, Rajputs were fighting Muslim invasions.
-Rakhi at that time meant a spiritual binding and protection of sisters was foremost.
-A famous incident relates how Rakhi by then had broken the religious barriers.
+Rakhi, at that time, meant a spiritual binding and protection of sisters was foremost.
+A famous incident relates to how Rakhi by then had broken the religious barriers.

-When Rani Karnawati the widowed queen of the king of Chittor realised that she could in no way defend the invasion of the Sultan of Gujarat, Bahadur Shah, she sent a Rakhi to Emperor Humayun.
-The Emperor touched by the gesture started off with his troops without wasting any time.
+When Rani Karnawati, the widowed queen of the King of Chittor, realized that she could in no way defend the invasion of the Sultan of Gujarat, Bahadur Shah, she sent a Rakhi to Emperor Humayun.
+The Emperor, touched by the gesture, started with his troops without wasting any time.